flan/SillyTavern-Docs/Usage/World_Info/global.md

 Content: Rufus is a dog.
 ```

-Next, suppose the text "Bessie saw her friend playing in the field." is part of your [scan-buffer](#scan-depth).
-When this happens, *both* entries will be activated because "Bessie" activated the "bessie" entry and it activated the "rufus" entry.
-Now your LLM knows that Bessie's friend in the field is most likely a dog, letting it tell a more coherent story.
+Next, suppose the text `Bessie saw her friend playing in the field.` is part of your [scan-buffer](#scan-depth).
+When this happens, *both* entries will be activated because "Bessie" activated the `bessie` entry and it activated the `rufus` entry in a recursive pass.
+Now your LLM knows that Bessie's friend in the field is most likely a dog named Rufus, letting it tell a more coherent story.

 ## Case-sensitive keys